FriedCircuits/Mooltipass-Unlock/Mooltipass-BootloaderUnlock.md

     > since rebuilding a solution overwrites the file each time.)
 You
     > may want to keep different versions if you want to go back to a
     > known good build.
 You could build a hex before you make too many
-    > changes so you have a know good hex.
+    > changes so you have a known good hex.

 b.
 Drop to a command prompt inside the AVRDude folder.
 Set up your
     > parameters at the command line before you reset the Mooltipass.